In this guide, we'll discuss how to use eCommerce conversion rate optimization to make the most out of the traffic that you are getting.

 What is a Conversion Rate?

 Conversion rate is a metric that shows what percentage of people who have visited a page took the action that you wanted them to take.
+It is one of the top eCommerce KPIs that digital marketers need to keep a close eye on.

 It is calculated by taking the number of people who performed the desired action, dividing it by the number of people who have visited the page and multiplying it by 100.